adelowo/portfolio/_posts/2015-12-16-building-a-minimal-mvc-framework-with-AuraPHP-and-Twig.md

 	            "method" => "showAUser"
 	        ])
 	        ->addTokens([
-	            "id" => "\d+" //Regular expression to run on the 'id' parameter in the uri.
+	            "id" => "\d+", //Regular expression to run on the 'id' parameter in the uri.
 Make sure it is a digit, we do not want an alpha-numeric value as ID.
-	            //you can also validate the 'name' parameter as shown below
+	            //you can also validate the 'name' parameter as shown below "name" => "\w+"
-	            //"name" => "\w+"
 	        ]);

 	//match routes like /pdf/10